SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

-which captures the residual part of the dense output after removing the top sparse activations.
+Specifically, at scale $S$, we compute full scaled dot-product attention following Eq.~\ref{eq:attn_cross_scale} (omitting $1/\sqrt{d}$): We partition $\mathbf{P}^{(S)}$ along the query axis into $G_S = N_S / C$ contiguous query blocks of size $C$ and sum over each block to obtain the column-sum tensor~\cite{chipmunk}: where $\mathbf{D}^{(S)} \in \mathbb{R}^{B\times H\times G_S\times N_{\le S}}$ encodes the total attention weight each block assigns to key $j$.
+A top-k operation then identifies the most attended key indices: Finally, we define the dense attention cache by subtracting the sparse component: which captures the residual part of the dense output after removing the top sparse activations.

 \textbf{Cross-Scale Sparse Computation.} For subsequent high-resolution scales $k > S$, we reuse the sparse indices $\text{inds}^{(S)}$ by mapping them across scales to obtain the target sparse indices $\text{inds}^{(k)}$.
-We design a efficient \textbf{cross-scale sparse index mapping}, which projects $\text{inds}^{(S)}$ onto the spatial grid of scale $k$.
-We compute the mapped indices as:
+We design an efficient \textbf{cross-scale sparse index mapping}, which projects $\text{inds}^{(S)}$ onto the spatial grid of scale $k$.
+We simplify the computation of mapping as: